bmilcs/odin-battleship/README.md

 The real challenge and satisfaction came from implementing the computer's artificial intelligence.
 Having gone through linked lists and binary search trees recently, I was still feeling a little shaky about recursion, stacks and how they relate to real world problems.
 Following the 'Single Responsibility' principle, I had a great foundation of pre-built functions ready to go.
 Therefore, solving problems such as placing a ship randomly on the gameboard came about naturally by piecing together smaller solutions into a cohesive unit.

+The AI isn't perfect.
+It attacks at random until it gets lucky with a random coordinate.
+If I had the free time, I would've implemented a data structure of some kind to determine the best next random move, opting for spaces that have the largest # of unplayed adjacent moves.
+This would reduce the number of random attacks that fall next to one another, allowing the computer to hit larger open areas of unchartered territory.

 Ultimately, I was able to complete this project entirely on my own with very minimal Googling.
 Unlike previous projects, I spent a total of 2 weeks on this one (weekdays after work & weekends).
 As these projects grow in complexity, naming conventions, comments & organization are becoming vitally important so I spent a little extra time on this to ensure readability and maintability.

 React is right around the corner and I'm excited to get into it, so I'll end my summary here.